abatten/abatten.github.io/_outreach/2020-05-13-pint_of_science_2020.md

 layout: video
 show_meta: false
 title: "PintAU2020: What's the Matter?"
-subheadline: "Panel Interview for Pint of Science 2020"
+subheadline: "Panel Interview for Pint of Science"
 teaser: "In 2020 the Pint of Science festival went online and brought science into the homes of thounds of people across australia.
 As part of the festival it included four moderated panels.
 I was an invited speaker on the “What’s the Matter?” live panel that focused on astronomy, quantum mechanics and nuclear fusion."
 header:
     title: ' '